pdolezal/net.yetamine.sova.servlet/README.md

 ## Acknowledgments ##

-A special thanks belongs to [Atos](http://atos.net/).
+A special thank belongs to [Atos](http://atos.net/).
 The development of this library would be much slower without their support which provided a great opportunity to verify the library practically and improve it according to the experience.

-Another thanks belongs to *davej* from [project77.org](http://project77.org/) for the permission to use his owl picture as the logo for this project.
+Another thank belongs to *davej* from [project77.org](http://project77.org/) for the permission to use his owl picture as the logo for this project.
 Why an owl?
 Because it is so cute and because *sova* means *an owl* in Czech.

 ## Licensing ##